Quickstart: Building your first static site with Azure Static Web Apps

 Create a repository

-- Make sure you are logged in to GitHub and, navigate to the following location to create a new repository
+- Navigate to the following location to create a new repository:

 - Name your repository my-first-static-web-app

 Azure Static Web Apps requires at least one HTML file to create a web app.
 The repository you create in this step includes a single index.html file.

 With the repository created in your GitHub account, clone the project to your local machine using the following command.